farooqarshad/Code-Test/README.md

 ● timestamp - transaction time in epoch in millis in UTC time zone (this is not current timestamp)

+● use this website to provide the input https://currentmillis.com/

 Returns: Empty body with either 201 or 204.